xmos/lib_audio_dsp/doc/03_dsp_components/modules/fir.rst

 =====================

 The block time domain FIR implements the filter as a convolution in the time domain, but with a block size optimized for execution on the vector-unit of xcore.ai.
-The advantage with this one is over twice the efficiency of the lib_xcore_math.
+The advantage with this one is it is over twice the efficiency of the lib_xcore_math implementation.
 This block will generate C code for the block time domain FIR filter.
 More information on implementation can be found in `AN02027: Efficient computation of FIR filters on the Xcore <https://www.xmos.com/application-notes/>`_.